khalid-hussain/shaheen/chap19.md

 "What is his name?"

 "He even refuses to tell his name.
-He says that if the Supreme Commander cannot meet him then he should be presented in front of Bashir Bin Hassan."
+He says that if the Supreme Commander cannot meet him then he should be presented in front of Bashir bin Hassan."

 After thinking for a while, Badr bin Mughira said, "Who can he be?
 Fine, call him!"